wkeeling/selenium-wire/README.rst

 Browser Setup
 -------------

-No specific configuration should be necessary - everything should just work.

-You will however need to ensure that you have downloaded the `Chrome driver`_ and `Gecko driver`_ for Chrome and Firefox to be remotely controlled - the same as if you were using Selenium directly.
+No specific configuration should be necessary except to ensure that you have downloaded the `Chrome driver`_ and `Gecko driver`_ for Chrome and Firefox to be remotely controlled - the same as if you were using Selenium directly.
 Once downloaded, these executables should be placed somewhere on your PATH.

 .. _`Chrome driver`: https://sites.google.com/a/chromium.org/chromedriver/